Honorable

 destroys property of Christian organizations and does not allow new structures

 to be built.
-Atta directly managed this process as he assigned the NISS
+Atta directly managed this

-officer, Mohammed Abdalla, to head the Christian department within the Ministry
+process as he assigned the NISS officer, Mohammed Abdalla, to head the

-of Religious Affairs and Endowment.
+Christian department within the Ministry of Religious Affairs and Endowment.

-region, including Central African Republic and South Sudan.
+the region, including Central African Republic and South Sudan.

 NISS